marksherman/snapshot-service/README.md

 # snapshot-service
 Server to receive and store code snapshots for learning data analysis

-##Server Setup and Run
+##Server Setup
 ```
 cd server
 npm install jrpc2 express cors
 ```

+##Run Server
 in server/
 ```
 node example.js
 ```

 ##Test Client
-Requires some submodules
+The test client requires some submodules- dependencies that need to be downloaded.
+To do so, in the root directory:
 ```
 git submodule init
 git submodule update